PraetBen/ufd_prime_generators/Articles/Extended_Sieve_Of_Eratosthenes.md

 This shows us that there are two different ways to factor 91, as both 13 and 7 have nothing to do with (5 + α) and (5 + ᾱ).
 There is no unique factorization here, as 91 is factored in two very different and unrelated ways.

 This demonstrates why composites are present other than those found by the sieving method.
+Despite that the sieve does not find the factors in (x, y), doesn't mean that there is no other way of factoring the number in ℤ, and hence it is not necessarily a prime.
+The sieve still crosses out composites, but not all of them!

 This means that the sieve does not work now anymore.
-On the contrary, no such composites show up for functions where the unique factorization holds, which is why there are only primes left after the sieving.
+On the contrary, no such composites show up for functions where unique factorization holds, which is why there are only primes left after the sieving.

 ### Unique factorization
 Now, let’s look at f(x) = x² + x + 41